AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/prioritize-work-items.md

 ---
 navigation-topic: get-started-with-workfront
 title: Prioritize important work items
 description: Priorities is a streamlined, intuitive experience tailored for task owners.
 author: Courtney
 feature: Get Started with Workfront
 recommendations: noDisplay, noCatalog
+exl-id: 31793b0e-444c-492c-b1a2-909a2e97628b
 ---
 # Prioritize important work items

 You can use the My Focus column to prioritize your work.
 The My Focus column is a personal value and does not impact the priority set on the task or issue.